MitocGroup/deep-framework/README.md

 }
 ```

-Also, when needed, consider specifying only some libraries instead of entire framework.
+Note 3: Also, when needed, consider specifying only some libraries instead of entire framework.
 For example:
 ```
 {
   "name": "say-hello-world",